Ldakanno/phase-2-project/README.md

 ## Features
 ### What is expected:

-- Users will be able to post a comment on the plant.
+- Users will be able to post a new pet

 - Users will see a display of a plant upon first visiting the site.